-$The \ oil(s)/fat(s) \ you \ selected \ didn't \ work, so \ we \ changed \ them \ for \ you \ to \ get \ (a) \ recipe(s) \ that \ pass(es)/work(s).$
+Please note that the system may have added and/or changed the oil(s)/fat(s) for you to get (a) recipe(s) that pass(es)/work(s).
+Without the change a fatty acid requirement and/or ratio may not have been met.

-Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Balance It[®] Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It[®] Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 1.5/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine
+The equivalent dose is 8 5/8 teaspoons (the gram amount is the same as the gram amount for Balance It[®] Canine) when Balance It[®] Canine Plus is used instead of Balance It[®] Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.
+If you have any questions, please contact Balance It [®] or your veterinarian or board-certified veterinary nutritionist[®] if the recipe was created by them.

-Yield/Servings
+Yield/ Servings

-The average 12.0 lb healthy adult dog requires 449.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 225-674 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 1020180] provides 451.7 Calories which is enough for a daily meal.
+The average 60.0 lb healthy adult dog requires 1334.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 667-2002 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 4121384] provides 1334.5 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.